Fine Paints of Europe: What You Should Know

-When paint is manufactured with inexpensive filers and other ingredients of lesser quality, you’re left with a paint that simply gets the job done.
+When paint is manufactured with inexpensive fillers and other ingredients of lesser quality, you’re left with a paint that simply gets the job done.
 It may coat the surface you desire, but the results are a bit lackluster.
 It doesn’t last more than a few years in most cases before the surface needs to be recoated, and the original finish itself isn’t as brilliant.

 With paints that originated in The Netherlands, you see only the highest-quality resins and finely ground pigments in large concentrations throughout the paint gallon.
 There are also never any inexpensive fillers used.
-This makes for richer colors, better overall appearance of the painted surface, and increased durability and longevity of that painted surface.
-High-quality paint means much more time between needed touchups and a longer duration of brilliant finish.
+This makes for richer colors, a better overall appearance of the painted surface, and increased durability and longevity of that painted surface.
+High-quality paint means much more time between needed touchups and a longer duration of the brilliant finish.

 How Long Does Fine Paints of Europe Last on a Surface?

 If the proper preparation is done by a certified Fine Paints of Europe professional, you can expect your painted surface to maintain its look for eight to 10 years.
 After that, it will still look more than presentable, but to restore it to its original luster, you may need to add one coat of paint.

 Why Is Fine Paints of Europe More Expensive?

 You’ll find that Fine Paints of Europe is more expensive than traditional paints you may find in a big box home-improvement store.
 They’re even to the tune of about $100 more per gallon than the standard paint.
 However, it’s all about quality, and you get what you pay for.